-On the first day at Trent Bridge, Hansie Cronje scored a century in his 50th Test, and launched a famous pre-planned assault on the recalled Ian Salisbury, but South Africa went on to lose the match.
+Hansie Cronje scored a century on the first day of his 50th Test, at Trent Bridge, and launched a famous pre-planned assault on the recalled Ian Salisbury, but South Africa went on to lose the match.

 Brian Close made his Test debut, against New Zealand at Old Trafford.
 At 18 years 149 days, he's still the youngest ever to play Test cricket for England.
 In 1976 he became one of the oldest: 45 years 140 days.

 Old master Rangana Herath took his 12th five-wicket haul in the fourth innings of a Test as Sri Lanka made it 2-0 over South Africa, at the SSC, driving home the advantage of a 200-plus run first-innings lead secured on the back of fifties from each of their top three.
 For South Africa, Dale Steyn's three-year wait to overtake Shaun Pollock as South Africa's leading wicket-taker was agonisingly further prolonged after he finished with two wickets in the series.
 At least Theunis de Bruyn's hundred provided small cheer.